The all-new VDI 2048 (2017) certified

 Unfortunately, even the most accurate instrument is not free of errors.
 Traditional ways of dealing with measurement uncertainty are to install more accurate sensors or place multiple sensors for one specific measurement.
 Although this approach somewhat improves the likelihood of having good quality data for the single measurement where such measures are applied, it is expensive and does not offer any improvement for the overall plant data quality.

 A more complete approach is available, which does not require any hardware changes.
 This is a mathematical methodology called Certified Process Data Reconciliation (CPDR).

 Using redundancy and thermodynamic relationships (first principles, mass and energy conservation laws), CPDR can identify, quantify and correct measurement errors delivering corrected process values with higher accuracy than that of the original measurements.

 CPDR provides plausible, contradiction-free quality assured process data – even for regions where no measurements are available.
 Using reconciled data instead of raw measurements for plant operation results in increased plant safety, efficiency, electrical output and therefore revenue.

 CPDR takes the risk out of measurement uncertainty.

 CPDR is fully described in the German standard VDI2048 (2017).
-Currently the only system that carries the VDI certification for CDPR is ProcessPLUS®.
+Currently the first and only system without limiation that carries the VDI certification for CDPR is ProcessPLUS®.